oullin/content/leadership/2025-10-17-the-operating-system-of-you-an-engineering-leader-reflection.md

 What arrives is always, and only, _now_.

 We sacrifice the present—the only moment that truly exists—for an imaginary future.
 We get so caught up in "getting ready to live" that we forget actually to live.
 At the same time, we are shackled by the past.
-We carry our technical debt, our previous project failures, and our old habits around "like chains wrapped around you".
+We carry around our technical debt, our previous project failures, and our old habits like chains wrapped all over.
 We define our present capabilities by a past that is gone and exists only as a memory.

 As a leader, I find this a profound insight.
 Are we creating a culture that is so focused on the next deadline and haunted by the last retrospective that we miss the magic of the present?